Main Menu 1

 1869 - 1963

-Seattle builder Mark M. Odell was born in Baldwinsville, New York on January 13, 1869.
-He was primarily raised by his mother after his father died when Odell was the the age of 11.
-Education was important to the family, and reportedly after graduating with a civil engineering degree from Cornell University in 1897 he decided to stay in Ithaca and pursue a law degree.
-However by March 1898, Odell had dropped out of Cornell Law School and, with his best friend from school, Ellis Aldrich, they decided to join the Klondike Gold Rush.
-After nearly a year prospecting for gold under harsh conditions (with little results), Odell moved to Seattle in 1899 where he stayed for the remainder of his life.
+Prominent Seattle builder Mark M. Odell was born in Baldwinsville, New York on January 13, 1869.
+He was primarily raised by his father after his mother died when he was 11.
+Education was important to the family, and reportedly after graduating with a Liberal Arts degree from Cornell University in 1897 he decided to stay in Ithaca and pursue a law degree.
+However, by March 1898 Odell had dropped out of Cornell Law School (some reports note that he did graduate with a Cornell law degree) and with his best friend from school, Ellis Aldrich, they decided to join the Klondike Gold Rush.
+After nearly a year prospecting for gold under harsh conditions, Odell and his Aldrich, returned to Seattle in 1899 with a large amount of gold (approx. $15 - $20 thousand dollars worth each).
+Odell made Seattle his home and stayed there for the remainder of his life.

 Once in Seattle Polk directories show that he first took a job as a ticket agent for the Alaska Steamship Co., but by 1901 he was working for the Whitmore Concrete Company, owned by Jessie K, Whitmore.
 In 1906 Odell became a partner and the next year the firm was renamed Whitmore & Odell.
-Together they helped build the growing city's infrastructure.
-Specializing in concrete work, projects included paving miles of sidewalks in Seattle's downtown; working on the Lake Washington ship canal that linked Puget Sound with Lake Washington; building a comfort station at Pike Place Market (1908); the Hydraulic Supply Manufacturing Co.
-(1906, architect William Kingsley); constructing a retaining wall for the Robertson Estate (1909); and a constructing a building & wharf for the Occidental Fish Company (1910).
-Outside of the city, they rebuilt the Port Blakely saw mill on Bainbridge Island after it burned down in 1907.
+Together the firm helped build the growing city's infrastructure.
+Specializing in concrete work, their known projects included paving miles of sidewalks in Seattle's downtown; working on the Lake Washington ship canal that linked Puget Sound with Lake Washington; building a comfort station at Pike Place Market (1908); the Hydraulic Supply Manufacturing Co.
+(1906, with architect William Kingsley); constructing a retaining wall for the Robertson Estate (1909); and a constructing a building and wharf for the Occidental Fish Company (1910).
+Outside of the city, the firm rebuilt the Port Blakely saw mill on Bainbridge Island after it burned down in 1907.

-Advertisement - Whitmore Concrete Co, Polk Directory 1900Whitmore had a life threating car accident in 1909, and the two decided to part ways the next year.
+Advertisement - Whitmore Concrete Co, Polk Directory 1900Whitmore had a life-threating car accident in 1909, and the two partners decided to part ways the next year.
 Odell continued a general contractor for nearly another 20 years.
-Known projects during the latter part of his career are limited to the Diamond Ice & Storage Company (1912, Western Ave & Union St); paving the streets in the Highlands neighborhood and a portion of Snoqualmie Pass through the Cascade Mountains; as well as building wharfs and a railroad station in Vancouver, Canada for the Canadian Pacific Steamship Co.
+Known projects during the latter part of his career include the Diamond Ice & Storage Company, one of the most inovative and technologically advanced structures in the city at the time of its construction (1912, Western Ave & Union St).
+He also paved the streets in the Highlands neighborhood and a portion of Snoqualmie Pass through the Cascade Mountains; as well as building wharfs and a railroad station in Vancouver, Canada for the Canadian Pacific Steamship Co.
 (1913 -1916).

-Despite his success and a builder and insurance agent, Odell might best be remembered as a member of the famed Cornell varsity crew team of 1897.
+Despite his success as a builder and insurance agent, Odell might best be remembered as a member of the famed Cornell varsity crew team of 1897.
 The team, coached by Charles E. Courtney, rowed against Yale and Harvard for the first time in two decades.
 To everyone's surprise, and contrary to predictions of rowing experts, the “Big Red” crew of 1897 won the Intercollegiate Rowing Association (IRA) Regatta on the Hudson River at Poughkeepsie, New York, and became "champions of America."
 Odell’s team held the course record for more than 30 years.
 The team had beat the heavily favored Yale and Harvard, establishing the school as a rowing power and Courtney as the leading rowing coach in the country.
-After coming to Seattle, was Odell was instrumental in establishing a rowing team at the University of Washington and helped the University with rowing events for 30 + years.
+After coming to Seattle, in 1906 Odell was recurited as a volunteer rowing coach and became instrumental in establishing a crew team at the University of Washington.
+He helped the University with rowing events for 20 + years.

 Odell pasted away in Seattle on June 26, 1963 at the age of 94.